-This topic provides the steps required to configure a OneVue Sync Transmitter to be managed and monitored from OneVue.
+Learn how to configure a OneVue Sync Transmitter, with the OneVue Device Configurator (ODC) app, that will be managed and monitored from OneVue.
 Be sure to complete the steps in the order as they appear below.

 For a system with more than one Transmitter, first configure and install the main Transmitter and verify it received a valid time signal and then configure Repeater Transmitters.
 When all Transmitters are configured and installed, you can then configure and install the system clocks or InfoBoards.